noahlange/stage/README.md

 # Shortcodes

 Stage comes prepackaged with a handful of shortcodes that simplify media-type things.
-Apart from spf13's Vimeo and YouTube shortcodes, Stage features a custom imagemodal shortcode that creates thumbnail images that appear in modals when clicked.
+Apart from spf13's Vimeo and YouTube shortcodes, Stage features a custom imagemodal shortcode that creates thumbnail images that appear in modals when clicked, as well as an audio player shortcode that embeds an instance of the jPlayer audio player into the page.

 # Libraries & APIs